MSc/Postgraduate Diploma/Postgraduate Certificate

-- Implementation and design quality - This module provides a practical and theoretical understanding of the mechanisms and system of planning.
-It provides students with analytical skills needed to make outcome based planning decisions, underpinned by the 'development management' approach which focusses on the quality of the outcome and the effectiveness of the process.
-The module is project-based, and you will work with spatial planning students.
+- Implementation and design quality - This module offers a practical and theoretical understanding of the mechanisms and system of planning.
+It provides students with the analytical skills needed to make outcome based planning decisions, underpinned by the 'development management' approach, which focusses on the quality of the outcome and the effectiveness of the process.
+The module is project-based and you will work with spatial planning students.

 Learning and Teaching

 We use a variety of teaching methods, including lectures, seminars, workshops, debates and discussion, teamwork, presentations and external visits.

 Teaching staff are mainly active researchers in the Centre for Transport and Society, but where appropriate we include contribution from UWE Bristol experts working and teaching in other related fields.

 We also have guest lectures from professional practitioners, which give you valuable insights into the latest developments in practice.